manqingzhou/manqingzhou.github.io/_posts/2020-01-08-machine-learning.md

 ---
 layout: post
-title: Introduction to machine learning
+title: Introduction to machine learning(Part One)
+subtitle: Supervised models
 comments: false
 ---
 Welcome to the world of **machine learning** and **deep learning**.
 The main idea behind it is to train machine to learn from data so it can solve new cases even when the data changes.
 Besides, there are different types of learning tasks such as supervised learning(classification, regression, time series prediction) or unsupervised learning(clustering).
 Here, I need to touch on reinforcement learning in case i get confused in the future.
 So, there would be reward and penalty in reinforcement learning and the outcome is to choose best policy to maxmize rewards and avoid penaltie through learning from the past.